 Add the dry flour mixture to the butter mixture.
 Keep mixing until everything comes together in a soft dough.

 Combine the remaining sugar and the cinnamon together on a plate and mix together with a fork.

 Using your hands, roll the dough into 12 equally-sized balls (I use a scale to weigh the balls, approximately 39 grams each).
 The dough will be quite sticky!
 Don’t worry, this is normal.
 Place six of the balls on the plate of cinnamon sugar

-Roll the cookie balls around with your hands to coat the outsides completely.
-You may have to re-shape the dough a bit to make the balls round again after rolling.
+Roll the cookie balls around with your hands to coat the outside completely.
+You may have to reshape the dough a bit to make the balls round again after rolling.

 Once the cookie balls are well-coated in cinnamon sugar, roll each of them again to double coat in cinnamon sugar.